bparanj/crystal/programming/javascript/vue/nuxt-ui-search.md

 </template>
 ```

-**What’s Happening Here:**
-- `<NDocSearch />` (or the equivalent component provided by Nuxt UI Pro) creates a search input integrated with DocSearch or the configured provider.
+- `<NDocSearch />` (or the equivalent component provided by Nuxt UI Pro) creates a search input integrated with DocSearch.
 - The component will handle showing a search box, suggestions, and linking to relevant docs pages.

 ### 4. Run the Development Server and Test

-Start your Nuxt dev server:
 ```bash
 npm run dev
 ```